JonathonKillian/Portfolio/coursework/cs/Prog260CourseProject/ReadMe.md

   the two lines of code in place) to try out the extension feature.

 ### Screen shots

-The application is launched.
+The application is launched.<br/>
-![A window showing blank fields and disabled buttons](screenshots/first.JPG) User attempted to move away from the ISBN without entering a value.
+![A window showing blank fields and disabled buttons](screenshots/first.JPG)

+User attempted to move away from the ISBN without entering a value.<br/>
 ![An empty ISBN textbox and a red error status message](screenshots/empty.JPG)

+A user entered a non-numeric entry and clicked away.
+Only to be returned back to ISBN with a red status message.<br/>
-![A non-numeric ISBN and the same red error status message](screenshots/invalid.JPG) User has filled in all the textboxes enabling the "Add New Book" button.
+![A non-numeric ISBN and the same red error status message](screenshots/invalid.JPG)

+User has filled in all the textboxes enabling the "Add New Book" button.<br/>
-![Textboxes are filled and the "Add New Book" button is enabled](screenshots/adding.JPG) With a book added, the "Get all ISBN" button is enabled.
+![Textboxes are filled and the "Add New Book" button is enabled](screenshots/adding.JPG)

+With a book added, the "Get all ISBN" button is enabled.<br/>
-![The "Get all ISBN" button is enabled; the add button is again disabled](screenshots/added.JPG) With at least a book added, the find and remove buttons enable when a validated ISBN is entered.
+![The "Get all ISBN" button is enabled; the add button is again disabled](screenshots/added.JPG)

+With at least a book added, the find and remove buttons enable when a validated ISBN is entered.<br/>
-![ISBN is filled in enabling "Find Book By ISBN" and "Remove Book" buttons](screenshots/findRemoved.JPG) The user clicked on the "Find Book by ISBN" button, the book was successfully found and the fields filled with its information
+![ISBN is filled in enabling "Find Book By ISBN" and "Remove Book" buttons](screenshots/findRemoved.JPG)

+The user clicked on the "Find Book by ISBN" button, the book was successfully found and the fields filled with its information.<br/>
-![Book with ISBN was found, filling in the textboxes](screenshots/found.JPG) A book was removed after the user typed in its ISBN and clicked the "Remove book" button .
+![Book with ISBN was found, filling in the textboxes](screenshots/found.JPG)

+A book was removed after the user typed in its ISBN and clicked the "Remove book" button.<br/>
-![Status message reporting a book removed](screenshots/removed.JPG) The user attempted to remove a book not found in the library.
+![Status message reporting a book removed](screenshots/removed.JPG)

+The user attempted to remove a book not found in the library.<br/>
-![Status message reporting inability to find and remove a non-existing book](screenshots/unremovable.JPG) User tried to find a non-existing book (ISBN key not found)
+![Status message reporting inability to find and remove a non-existing book](screenshots/unremovable.JPG)

+User tried to find a non-existing book (ISBN key not found).<br/>
-![Status message saying unable to find non-existing ISBN](screenshots/unfound.JPG) User deleted a book, then before updating the list, clicked on the deleted book's ISBN
+![Status message saying unable to find non-existing ISBN](screenshots/unfound.JPG)

+User deleted a book, then before updating the list, clicked on the deleted book's ISBN.<br/>
 ![User tried clicking a removed book's ISBN from the listbox](screenshots/unISBN.JPG)